maniaplanet/documentation/maniascript/tuto/your-first-script.md

 ![Server creation screen](./img/create-server.png)

 1. Click on this box until the `Script` option is selected.
-2. Click here to open a window where you can choose `HelloWorld.Script.txt`.
+2. Click here to open a window where you can choose `MyGamemode.Script.txt`.

 Once it's done click on the Launch button, select the map you created earlier and click on Play.